 Gorham (pop.
-2,848), incorporated in 1836, was another early tourist town.
-Its boom began when the railroad came through in 1851; the train’s story, and the town’s, is told at the Gorham Historical Society and Railroad Museum (25 Railroad St., Tues.-Sat.
-10am-3pm May-Oct., donations), which stands in the old depot, a half block off Main Street.
+1,600), incorporated in 1836, was another early tourist town.
+Its boom began when the railroad came through in 1851; the train’s story, and the town’s, is told at the Gorham Historical Society and Railroad Museum (25 Railroad St., Wed.-Sat.
+10am-3pm May-Oct., donation), which stands in the old depot, a half block off Main Street.

 Just east of Gorham, the road passes through a famous grove of birch trees, the “world-renowned Shelburne birches.”
-Here you find the big but pleasant Town & Country Motor Inn (20 US-2, 603/466-3315, $125 and up) with some spa and resort facilities, such as saunas, a golf course, and a good dining room.
+Here you find the big but pleasant Town & Country Motor Inn (603/466-3315, $129 and up) with some spa and resort facilities, such as saunas, a golf course, and a good dining room.
 This is also where the Appalachian Trail, which runs from Maine’s Mt.
 Katahdin to northern Georgia, crosses US-2.

 West of Gorham, right off US-2, the summer-only Moose Brook State Park (603/466-3860) has a campground and a swimming hole built back in the 1930s by the New Deal CCC.